MikkoVasankari/file_organizer/README.md

 ## file_organizer
-file organizer to sort out files in given directory/folder
+File organizer to sort out files in given directory/folder.
+Currently organizes .txt / .png and .jpg files to appropriate directory to them.

 Should work with ```cargo run your/directory/path/here```

 ### TODO
+    - Check file extension more efficiently (maybe match?)
     - Add more working file extension
- - Check file extension more efficiently (maybe match?)